The Method of Gaps: Exact Expressions for the Generalization Error of Supervised Learning Algorithms

 This foundational result serves as a key building block in this work for deriving closed-form expressions for algorithm-driven gaps due to transitions between arbitrary algorithms.
 See for instance, Theorem~\ref{TheoremRGgeneral} in Section~\ref{SecSensitivityArbitraryA}.
-The first-closed form expression for a data-driven gap due to a change from a worst-case data-generating (WCDG) probability measure to an arbitrary measure was presented in \cite[Theorem~$5.2$]{zou2024Generalization}.
-This crucial result formed the basis for deriving the closed-form expressions for data-driven gaps due to a changes from and to arbitrary probability measures in \cite[Theorem~$8$]{zouJSAIT2024}.
+Alternatively, the first closed-form expression for a data-driven gap due to a change from a worst-case data-generating (WCDG) probability measure to an arbitrary measure was presented in \cite[Theorem~$5.2$]{zou2024Generalization}.
+This crucial result formed the basis for deriving the closed-form expressions for data-driven gaps due to a change between arbitrary probability measures in \cite[Theorem~$8$]{zouJSAIT2024}.
 In a nutshell, exact expressions for algorithm-driven gaps involve the Gibbs algorithm studied in~\cite{PerlazaTIT2024}, while exact expressions for data-driven gaps involve the WCDG probability measure introduced in~\cite{zou2024Generalization}.
 In both cases, these expressions are surprisingly simple and flexible, as they contain free parameters that can be chosen subject to few constraints.